The Cleveland Clinic Taussig Cancer Institute, Cleveland

 The Cleveland Clinic is one of the most respected and prestigious medical facilities in the U.S. It is a non-profit medical center that combines hospital and patient care with clinical work, education, and research.
 The main campus has over 1,400 beds for patients, but throughout the system there are more than 4,400 patient beds.
 The Cleveland Clinic is a large hospital, and through its history has served more than seven million patients.

-As an educational institution the Cleveland Clinic works with nearly 2,000 residents and fellows, and trains them to become the physicians and surgeons that patients of the future will need.
+As an educational institution the Cleveland Clinic works with nearly 2,000 residents and fellows, and trains them to become the surgeons and physicians that patients of the future will need.
 There are over 100 accredited training programs in the system.
 Research is also important here with nearly $200 million in grants awarded to ongoing projects.
 The Cleveland Clinic is recognized around the world as an innovative facility with the best care for patients.
 It is consistently ranked among the top of all hospitals year after year by the U.S. News and World Report, especially for heart surgery.

 The Cleveland Clinic was founded in 1921 and since then it has expanded to include a number of different facilities off the main campus.
 Most recently the Clinic opened up a large outpatient clinic in downtown Toronto, expanding the system to Canada for the first time.
 Throughout its history the Cleveland Clinic has been innovative in medical care, leading the way with a number of firsts: the first coronary angiography in 1958, the first minimally invasive heart valve surgery in 1996, the first transplanted larynx in 1998, and the first almost complete facial transplant in 2008.